 You can help save chimpanzees simply by recycling your old phone.
 How do old phones help chimpanzees?

-One of the biggest threats to African great apes like chimpanzees and gorillas is the mining of coltan, a mineral used in most mobile phones.
-Mining results in the clearing of essential habitat in coltan-rich areas such as the Democratic Republic of Congo (DRC) and helps drive the bush meat trade, further exacerbating the decline of great ape populations.
-The Jane Goodall Institute Australia and our phone recycling partners are committed to raising awareness of the connection between the demise of great apes and the increase in mobile phone production.
+The mining of coltan poses a substantial threat to African great apes.
+Coltan is a mineral used in electronics.
+Mining results in the clearing of habitat in coltan-rich areas such as the Democratic Republic of Congo (DRC) where chimpanzees live.
+It also drives the bush meat trade, further exacerbating the decline of chimpanzee populations.
+The Jane Goodall Institute Australia (JGIA) and our mobile phone recycling partners are committed to raising awareness about the protection of great apes.

-We aim to reduce the impact on great apes by removing mobile phones from the waste stream and remarketing them for reuse or breaking them down for recycling.
+We aim to reduce the impact of mining on great apes by removing mobile phones from the waste stream by remarketing them for reuse or breaking them down for recycling.
 Phone refurbishment helps to reduce the demand for coltan mining in critical chimpanzee and gorilla habitat.
 Phones that cannot be reused are broken down into their constituent parts and recycled.
 When you donate your old phone, our generous mobile phone recycling partners donate money to the Jane Goodall Institute Australia on your behalf.
-This money then goes towards our vital conservation programs in the DRC.
+This money then goes towards our conservation programs in the DRC.